under-the-oaks/ColdCase-Documentation/Writerside/topics/Client-Installation.md

    ```sh
    ./gradlew release
    ```
-   This will generate a `.zip` file containing the built game.
+   This will generate a `.zip` file containing the built game that can be found under `lwjgl3/build/release/`

 4. **Install the built version:**
     - Extract the generated `.zip` file in a suitable directory.